Addressing Misconceptions about Vitamin B12

 Plant-based diets, while beneficial for overall health, often lack sufficient vitamin B12, primarily found in animal products.
 This nutrient is crucial for nerve function and red blood cell production.
 Therefore, supplementation becomes imperative for individuals following vegan or vegetarian diets.
 Without adequate intake, B12 deficiency can lead to serious health complications.

-See also Raw and Living Foods in Plant-Based Diets
+See also Cardiovascular Health and Plant-Based Diets

 While some plant-based foods are fortified with B12, relying solely on these sources may not provide an ample amount for optimal health.
 Thus, incorporating B12 supplements ensures meeting daily requirements.
 Additionally, factors like age and health conditions can affect B12 absorption, making supplementation even more critical for plant-based eaters.